pepmartinez/cascade-config/README.md

 * `.file(filename, opts)`: loads object from a file. `filename` supports variable substitution.
 Options are:
   * `ignore_missing`: if truish, just return an empty object if the file can not be read; if false, raise an error.
 Defaults to false

+* `.envfile(filename, opts)`: loads object from an envfile. `filename` supports variable substitution.
+Options are:
+  * `ignore_missing`: if truish, just return an empty object if the file can not be read; if false, raise an error.
+Defaults to false
+  * `prefix: str`: selects all vars with name starting with `str`, and removes the prefix before adding it to the object
+  * `regexp: regex`: selects all vars whose name matches `regex`

 * `.directory(opts)`: loads a single object composed by an entire file hierarchy.
 Only js and json files are considered, and the resulting object reflects the relative path of the file.
 That is, a file `a/b/c.js` containing `{n:1, b:6}` would produce `{a: {b: {c: {n: 1, b: 6}}}}`.
 Also, dots in file or dir names are changed into `_`.
 Options are:
   * `files`: base dir to read files from. defaults to `__dirname + '/etc'`, and supports variable substitution